serlysonam/Serly_Portfolio/README.md

 **MASTER OF SCIENCE** (Computer Science), University of Louisiana at Lafayette, (4.00/ 4.00) ------ 2022 - 2024

-**MASTER OF TECHNOLOGY** (Environmental Science), Veer Surendra Sai University of Technology, (9.27/ 10.00) ----- 2013 - 2015
+**MASTER OF TECHNOLOGY**, Veer Surendra Sai University of Technology, (9.27/ 10.00) ----- 2013 - 2015

-**BACHELOR OF TECHNOLOGY** (Civil Engineering), Institute of Technical education and research, (8.01/ 10.00) ----- 2009 - 2013
+**BACHELOR OF TECHNOLOGY**, Institute of Technical education and research, (8.01/ 10.00) ----- 2009 - 2013

 ## 📝 EXPERIENCE

-**Volunteer (University of Louisiana at Lafayette)** ----- June 2024 – Present
+**Cloud Engineer (University of Louisiana at Lafayette)** ----- Jan 2023 – May 2024

-Using AWS services like S3, Glue, Lambda, and Athena, I developed an analytics data pipeline that included data lake management, ETL procedures, and dynamic reporting using QuickSight.
+* Using AWS services like S3, Glue, Lambda, and Athena, I developed an analytics data pipeline that included data lake management, ETL procedures, and dynamic reporting using QuickSight.
 In addition, I created utilities and automation using Shell/Bash scripting to improve system dependability and performance by doing extensive platform testing and quality assurance.

-**Graduate Teaching Assistant (University of Louisiana at Lafayette)** ----- Jan 2023 – May 2024

-I am skilled in configuration management, application deployment, and service orchestration with Ansible.
+* I am skilled in configuration management, application deployment, and service orchestration with Ansible.
 I developed both front-end and back-end components using SQL Developer, including designing database schemas and handling data queries.
 I monitored network latency impacts on cloud-based services and assisted a professor while mentoring students in Cyber Security and Data Structures & Software Design.
 Additionally, I managed classroom record-keeping, prepared slides, quizzes, and grading.

-**Coding Instructor (White-hat Junior)** ----- Sep 2020 – Dec 2021
+**DevOps Cloud Engineer (White-hat Junior)** ----- Sep 2020 – Dec 2021

 I worked with development teams to establish CI/CD and cloud best practices, ensuring smooth pipeline execution.
 Additionally, I mentored a team of 5 teachers, leading daily meetings to enhance student performance and alignment with educational goals, which led to a 95% boost in class efficiency and engagement.
 I taught JavaScript, AWS, and mathematics to 49 students from various backgrounds and assisted with environment setup and network troubleshooting.